openjournals/joss/docs/editing.md

 - Ask EditorialBot to flag the submission as potentially out of scope with the command `@editorialbot query scope`.
 This command adds the `query-scope` label to the issue.
 - Mention to the author your reasons for flagging the submission as possibly out of scope, and _optionally_ give them opportunity an defend their submission.
+- During the scope review process, the editorial team may ask the authors to provide additional information about their submission to assist the editorial board with their decision.
 - The TEiC will make a final determination of whether a submission is in scope, taking into account the feedback of other editors.

 **Scope reviews for resubmissions**